We've settled all debt owed ECG - Peter Amewu

 Former Energy Minister, John Peter Amewu has announced that the government of Ghana has paid all debt it owed the Electricity Company of Ghana (ECG) in the last four years.

-He added that the power supply company now owes the Government of Ghana an amount of GHC400,000,000.
+He added that the power supply company now owes the Government of Ghana an amount of GH¢400,000,000.

 “I also want to use this opportunity to announce to Ghanaians that as today, Ghana government has fully paid its debt that it owes ECG including the debt from the municipal, metropolitan, district, ministries have been fully paid by the ministry of finance.”

-“ECG is currently owing Ghana Government an amount of GHC400,000,000 which is yet to be reconciled,” he stated.
+“ECG is currently owing Ghana Government an amount of GH¢400,000,000 which is yet to be reconciled,” he stated.

 John Peter Amewu made this known when he appeared before the Appointments Committee in Parliament to be vetted as the Railways minister-designate Wednesday, February 24, 2021.